Honda Element: Model year changes

 The 2007 Element received a mild refresh, which included 6 hp increase to 166 hp, along with a 5-speed automatic transmission replacing the 4-speed automatic transmission.
 The front seat belts shoulder mounting location was relocated to the front seat backs rather than the rear doors — allowing rear-seat occupants to exit the vehicle without a front occupant having to unbuckle.
 Side airbags became standard, as did electronic stability control.
 The plastic latticework grille was replaced by silver-colored slats.
 A new trim level called the SC was offered with a different front bumper and grille, lowered suspension and 18-inch alloy wheels, projector headlamps, "tribal print" seat fabric, center console, and carpeted floors in the seating areas.
 Unlike the other trim packages, the SC had a non-removable center console and was unavailable with all-wheel drive.

-2008: The only change from the 2007 Element was the addition of the color Royal Blue Pearl for the SC trim.
+2008: The only changes from the 2007 Element were the addition of the color Royal Blue Pearl for the SC trim and the mounting location of the rear-view mirror (from the windshield to the roof).

 2009: New color combinations for the dashboard became available.
 For 2009, the Honda Element received an optional navigation system, outside temperature display and minor exterior revisions.
-The hood and grill were redesigned, the front fenders were now all metal rather than painted composite material, and the wheel arches were squared off.
+The hood and grille were redesigned, the front fenders became made from all metal rather than painted composite material, and the wheel arches were squared off.
 The rear moonroof was no longer available for 2009-2011.
-2009 was the last year of availability for the 5-speed manual transmission, it was available on AWD EX and FWD SC trims.
+2009 was the last year of availability for the 5-speed manual transmission.
+It was available on AWD EX and FWD SC trims.

 2010: For 2010, Honda Element offered LX, EX, EX with Navigation, and SC trim levels.
 Only the EX-4WD trim was available with a 5-speed manual transmission.
+2010 is also the last year for Canadian models.

-2011: For 2011, the option of a navigation system and the sporty SC trim level have been dropped.
+2011: For 2011, the option of a navigation system and the sporty SC trim level were dropped.
 The Royal Blue Pearl color was also eliminated.
-Honda discontinued the Element in early 2011.
+Honda discontinued the Element after this year and it was not replaced until The Honda Passport relaunched in 2018 for the 2019 model year.